YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 Your Webmaster’s copy of the Clover Field Register was acquired in 2009.
 Many thanks to John Underwood for facilitating the acquisition, which now allows us to learn about and to build upon our knowledge of the key role Santa Monica played during the Golden Age of Aviation.
 It is unknown if additional pages existed before or after the 3,878 days cited above.

-The unevenness is a scanning artifact.
+The distortion is a scanning artifact at the source.
 Compare this diagram with the photograph immediately below from 1933.

 An aerial photograph of the field taken in 1933 from this 1938 REFERENCE is below.
 The view is to the southwest.